Dan Cortese: Career

 From 2002 to 2003, Cortese also had a recurring role in the first season of The WB sitcom What I Like About You as Vic Maledeo, the boss of Val Tyler (Jennie Garth).
 He reprised the role as a series regular from 2005 to 2006 in the fourth and final season.
-He also directed the episode "The Other Woman" that same season.
-In 2004, he appeared in two episodes of the third season of the ABC Family sitcom 8 Simple Rules as Scott McCallister, a tennis coach who is briefly caught in a love triangle with his player Bridget Hennessy (Kaley Cuoco) and her mother Cate Hennessy (Katey Sagal).
+He also directed the episode "The Other Woman" that season.
+In 2004, he appeared in two episodes of the third season of the ABC sitcom 8 Simple Rules as Scott McCallister, a tennis coach briefly caught in a love triangle with his player Bridget Hennessy (Kaley Cuoco) and her mother Cate Hennessy (Katey Sagal).
 Also in 2004, he starred in the SyFy film Locusts: The 8th Plague.

-In 2008, producer Mark Burnett then hired Cortese to host My Dad Is Better Than Your Dad for NBC.
-Cortese got back to his athletic roots for ABC and appeared in the eight-episode special The Superstars.
+In 2008, producer Mark Burnett hired Cortese to host My Dad Is Better than Your Dad for NBC.
+Cortese also appeared in the eight-episode ABC special The Superstars.

 In 2008, Cortese co-starred with Emily Osment in the feature film Soccer Mom as Lorenzo Vincenzo, a world-famous Italian soccer player.

 He co-hosted the ABC game show Crash Course in 2009.
 Also in 2009, he co-starred with Bob Saget in the sitcom Surviving Suburbia.
 In 2010, Cortese hosted VH-1's weight loss competition Money Hungry.

-In 2012, Cortese guest-starred in the Hot in Cleveland episode (#3.8) titled "God and Football". where he played Jimmy Armstrong, a professional football player.
+In 2012, Cortese guest-starred in the Hot in Cleveland episode (#3.8) "God and Football" as Jimmy Armstrong, a professional football player.

-From 2013 to 2014, Cortese served a two-year run as the host of truTV's Guinness World Records Unleashed.
-In 2015, Cortese starred in the feature film Changing Seasons.
-In 2019, Cortese showed off his rapping skills on the hit TBS show Drop The Mic.
+From 2013 to 2014, Cortese hosted truTV's Guinness World Records Unleashed.
+In 2015, he starred in the feature film Changing Seasons.
+In 2019, he performed on the TBS show Drop The Mic.

-On October 11, 2014, while reprising his role as Stefon on Saturday Night Live, Bill Hader repeatedly mentions Cortese's name during the show's Weekend Update segment when he speaks of New York City's hot spots.